 Christina Rossetti was one of the best poets of the Victorian era.
 The Victorian era was the period when Queen Victoria reigned.
-It started from 20 June 1837 and ended when she died on 22 January 1901.
+It started on 20 June 1837 and ended when she died on 22 January 1901.
 In the history of the United Kingdom, the literature that was written in that era is known as Victorian literature.
-Robert Browning along with Alfred Tennyson is one of the best known poets of this era but among females Christina Rossetti has good contribution in writing poetry that was liked by everyone as obvious from bare analysis of her poem “When I am Dead My Dearest”.
+Robert Browning along with Alfred Tennyson is one of the best-known poets of this era but among females, Christina Rossetti has good contribution in writing poetry that was liked by everyone as obvious from the bare analysis of her poem “When I am Dead My Dearest”.

 When I am dead, my dearest,

 At a very young age (in fact, in her teenage), Christina Rossetti wrote “When I am Dead, my Dearest”, a complete analysis of which divulges the theme of death from the very beginning.
 No interpretation of these two first lines of the poem is required as they are self-explanatory.
 Most of the writers and poets portray horrifying images of death.
 Death has become a symbol of negativity and pessimism in English literature; however, there are poets who like to show death as a certain moment of one’s life.
 Emily Dickenson’s poem “I could not stop for death” is a well-known example of it.
 In this song too, it seems that the poet is against the convention of presenting death as a deadly moment of life.